 March 5, 2018

 During investor-state arbitrations, the rights and interests of local communities are often overlooked.
 A recent webinar discussed mechanisms that are getting the concerns of local communities on the table.

 Investors are increasingly bringing international arbitral claims against states relating to investments in natural resource-related projects.

 The investments giving rise to these claims often affect the rights and interests of local communities.
-A recent webinar jointly hosted by IIED and the Columbia Center on Sustainable Investment (CSSI) looked at ways civil society groups are bringing community perspectives, human rights, and environmental issues to the attention of arbitral tribunals.
+A recent webinar jointly hosted by IIED and the Columbia Center on Sustainable Investment (CCSI) looked at ways civil society groups are bringing community perspectives, human rights, and environmental issues to the attention of arbitral tribunals.

 Why we need more community participation in investor-state arbitration

 Investor-state arbitration allows investors to bring a claim against states before an international arbitral tribunal when they consider that a government has violated an international investment treaty (IIT), a law or a contract.

 While the proceedings formally involve the disputing parties – the investor and state – the rights and interests of ‘third parties’ such as local communities are often at stake, yet overlooked.
 The investments being disputed can affect communities’ access to land and natural resources, their human rights, or damage the environment on which these communities depend for their livelihoods.